 The field school is aimed at students or graduates of archaeology and physical or forensic anthropology who wish to gain hands-on experience in the excavation of human remains.
-There will be daily lectures and lab classes on skeletal anatomy,excavation techniques and Basque archaeology , although the major component of the school is fieldwork, with students spending an average of 7-8 hours per day on site.
+There will be daily lectures and lab classes on skeletal anatomy, excavation techniques and Basque archaeology, although the major component of the school is field and labwork, with students spending an average of 7-8 hours per day on site divided almost equally beween the excavation of human remains and their processing and analysis in the field lab.
 Throughout the course, students will become proficient in carrying out all aspects of osteological analysis, including the determination of age, sex, stature and identification of pathologies.

 The focus of the fieldwork will be on burial excavation techniques and documentation methods.
 Students will participate in all stages involved in the exhumation of human remains in archaeological contexts.

 Session Dates: July 6-30; August 6-30.

 Accommodation: Board and accommodation will be provided in the nearby village of Uharte-Arakil.
 All necessary facilities are provided and it is located a short walk from the site.